fasterEMS/fasterEMS/python/doc/Tutorials/First_Lessons_Forewords.rst

 tools, it knows only about materials and fields, without high-level concepts such as waveguides, circuit boards, connnectors, vias, etc. These are modeled from creating (or importing) geometrical shapes by programming.
-Similarly, analyze or interpreting simulation data must be done by the users themselves in their own postprocessing code (thankfully, once with a circuit's frequency response is obtained, called S-paremeters, a wide variety of circuit tools are available to analyze and simulate them, which we will cover later).
+Similarly, analyzing or interpreting simulation data must be done by the users themselves in their own postprocessing code.
+Thankfully, once with a circuit's frequency response (known as its S-parameters) is obtained, a wide variety of circuit tools are available to analyze and simulate them, which we will cover later.

 .. image:: images/Design_Workflow.svg
    :width: 80%